 Riding the Unicorn Upside

-Lending into technology companies produces dispersion.
-A number of borrowers may default, but the majority of loans perform and repay.
-A small number may become unicorns — and Bootstrap's warrants capture those outcomes specifically.
-When a borrower exits at a high multiple, the warrant converts into a cash payout sized to equity appreciation since the last financing round.
+As mentioned before, lending into technology companies produces dispersion.
+Indeed, a number of borrowers may default, but the majority of loans should perform and repay.
+A small number may become unicorns, and Bootstrap's warrants capture the unicorn outcomes specifically: when a borrower exits at a high multiple, the warrant converts that exit into a cash payout sized to the company's equity appreciation since the last financing round.
+In the Bootstrap Europe model, one unicorn warrant can cover several defaults and still lift fund returns above what the coupon alone produces.

 The ~20% IRR target is therefore not a higher-risk version of the BDC return.
 It is a differently structured return.
 Same senior-creditor seat at the table.
 Plus an equity option the BDC investor never owned.

-Five Reasons to Invest in Bootstrap
+Five Reasons To Invest In Bootstrap

 01